Ayush-Bulbule/PICT-Lab/BE_Sem_I/LP_IV/IR/01_SimilarityDocs/readme.md

 8. **In what scenarios would you prefer using Jaccard similarity over cosine similarity?**
 9. **How would the similarity score change if the two documents were very different in terms of vocabulary?**
 10. **How can document similarity be applied in real-world systems like search engines or recommendation systems?**

-This extended theory, along with the review questions, will help you gain a deeper understanding of the **Similarity of Documents** assignment and how it is applied in various fields like search engines, document clustering, and text analysis.